kubernetes-sigs/kwok/site/content/en/_index.md

 - `kwok` is the cornerstone of this project, responsible for simulating the lifecycle of fake nodes, pods, and other Kubernetes API resources.
 - `kwokctl` is a CLI tool designed to streamline the creation and management of clusters, with nodes simulated by `kwok`.

+## Why KWOK?

+- Lightweight: You can simulate thousands of nodes on your laptop without significant consumption of CPU or memory resources.
+Currently, KWOK can maintain 1k nodes and 100k pods per laptop.
+- Fast: You can create and delete clusters and nodes almost instantly, without waiting for boot or provisioning.
+Currently, KWOK can create 20 nodes or 20 pods per second.
+- Compatibility: KWOK works with any tools or clients that are compliant with Kubernetes APIs, such as kubectl, helm, kui, etc.
+- Portability: KWOK has no specific hardware or software requirements.
+You can run it using pre-built images, once Docker or Nerdctl is installed.
+Alternatively, binaries are also available for all platforms and can be easily installed.
+- Flexibility: You can configure different node types, labels, taints, capacities, conditions, etc., and you can configure different pod behaviors, status, etc. to test different scenarios and edge cases.

 ## Getting Started

 The animation below shows a test process to work with the latest version of `kwok`/`kwokctl`.